xnd-project/xnd-all/doc/index.rst

 xnd
 ===

-xnd is a package for typing raw memory blocks using a close variant of the datashape type language.
+xnd is a package for general typed containers.  xnd relies on the `libndtypes <http://ndtypes.readthedocs.io>`_ library for typing and memory layout information.

 Libxnd